FRRouting/frr/doc/user/bgp.rst

    specified number of hops away will be allowed to become neighbors.
 This command is mutually exclusive with *ebgp-multihop*.

-.. index:: [no] neighbor PEER capability extended-nexthop
+.. index:: neighbor PEER capability extended-nexthop
 .. clicmd:: [no] neighbor PEER capability extended-nexthop

    Allow bgp to negotiate the extended-nexthop capability with it's peer.